gglnx/private-buddypress/readme.txt

 * First release

 == Upgrade Notice ==

+= 1.0.4 =
+Blog feeds are no longer protected if blog pages are excluded from the protection.
+Added also a Hebrew translation.

 = 1.0.3 =
 Options no longer disappear suddenly and BuddyPress feeds are now protected.
 Update is recommended.